 The wording of the above statement may be made specific to the student organization, but no student organization may enact eligibility requirements for officers less stringent than those appearing above.
 Student organizations may enact requirements more stringent than those provided by the university.

-Article VIII Adviser:
+Article VII Adviser:

 All recognized student organizations at Iowa State University must provide a general statement about the duties and method of selection of the club’s adviser.
 Discuss adviser duties, terms of service, method of election, selection or appointment, impeachment, and replacement of advisers here.